Mathilde von Marlow

-Mathilde von Marlow (born Mathilde Wolfram: ca.1828 - 22 September 1888) was the stage name used by the Austrian-German opera singer whose actual name, following her marriage, became Mathilde Marlow-Homolatsch.
+Mathilde von Marlow (born Mathilde Wolfram: c.1828 – 22 September 1888) was the stage name used by the Austrian-German opera singer whose actual name, following her marriage, became Mathilde Marlow-Homolatsch.
 "Mathilde von Marlow" is the name by which she is most frequently identified in sources.

 During the early part of her career she sang in a succession of opera houses across the Austro-Hungarian empire, including those in Vienna, Brno, Preßburg and Ödenburg.
 As she began to be cast in major roles she moved to Darmstadt, where she became a darling with audiences during her five years at the Grand Ducal Court Theatre ("großherzogliche Hoftheater").
 At the end of five years she moved on to the Hofbühne (theatre) in Stuttgart where she was forced by a foot ailment to take a year away from the stage.
 Sources relate that her return was greeted with great enthusiasm.

 Life

-Mathilde von Wolfram was born at Agram (as Zagreb was known before 1919), probably during or before 1828.
+Mathilde von Wolfram was born at Agram, probably during or before 1828.
 J von Wolfram, her father, was an imperial military official.
 The family relocated to Vienna when Mathilde was barely two years old.
 Her father died very soon after the move, leaving his daughter to be bought up by her mother on her own.
-The child's rare talent became apparent very early on.
+Her talent became apparent very early on.
 She was only ten when her mother began sending her to the Vienna Conservatory.
 Soon after that her training was taken on by Giovanni Gentiluomo, a well-regarded and, as matters turned out, well-chosen young singing teacher (and opera singer).
 She was still only fifteen when she was able to begin experimenting with small roles at the Vienna Court Opera, precursor to the current Vienna State Opera, which occupies the same site.
 That was followed by further minor roles at Brünn (Brno), Preßburg (since 1919 Bratislava) and Ödenburg (since 1919 Sopron).

 Her mother reacted to her success by deciding that she was ready for further training, this time in Italy.
 Mother and daughter moved to Florence where for a year Mathilde received further instruction in her chosen profession.
 There was no shortage of tempting offers in the Grand Duchy, but after a year the women were missing home, so returned to Vienna, where she was immediately taken under contract with Alois Pokorny (1825–1883) of the Theater an der Wien.

 She moved on in 1848 to the Grand Ducal Court Theatre ("großherzogliche Hoftheater") in Darmstadt, where she remained for five years, quickly becoming a firm favourite with opera audiences.
 It was during her time in Darmstadt that she married Anton von Homolatsch who came, originally, from Brünn.
 He is described in sources as "a wealthy aristocrat".
 She had already gotten to know her new husband when they were both living in Vienna.
 Little more is known of Homolatsch, beyond the plausible assertion than he had been captivated by his wife's artistry and grace.